The Wonderful Adventures of Nils (TV series)

 The Wonderful Adventures of Nils (ニルスのふしぎな旅, Nirusu no Fushigi na Tabi) is an anime adaptation of the 1906 novel The Wonderful Adventures of Nils by Swedish author Selma Lagerlöf.
 The 52-episode series aired on the Japanese network NHK from January 1980 to March 1981.
 It was the first production by Studio Pierrot.
 The anime largely follows the original story, with the addition of Nils's pet hamster and an expanded role for Smirre the fox.
-The music was composed by Czech musician Karel Svoboda, while Chito Kawachi provided the soundtrack for the original Japanese broadcast and several international versions.
+The music was composed by Chito Kawachi.

 Plot

 Nils Holgersson is a 14-year-old farm boy, the son of poor farmers.
 He is lazy and disrespectful to others.
 In his spare time he enjoys tormenting the animals that live on his family farm.

 One Sunday, while his parents are at church and have left him home to read the day's homily in the family Bible, Nils captures a tomte in a net.
 In exchange for his freedom, the tomte offers Nils a large gold coin.
 Nils rejects the offer, so the tomte shrinks him (and accidentally his pet hamster Carrot) to a tiny size as punishment.
 The transformation also grants Nils the ability to understand animals's language.
 The farm animals are delighted to see their tormentor reduced to their size and become hungry for revenge.
 Meanwhile, wild geese are flying over the farm during their spring migration, and they taunt a white farm goose named Morten (whom Nils has also tormented by typing a rope around his neck).
 Morten decides he wants to join the wild flock, so he flies away from the farm.
 Escaping from the angry animals, Nils scrambles onto Morten's back with Carrot, and they join the flock of wild geese flying towards Lapland for the summer.

 The wild geese, who are not pleased at all to be joined by a human boy and a domestic goose, eventually take him on an adventurous trip across all the historical provinces of Sweden.
 Along the way, they encounter various animals, such as Smirre the fox, the flock's sworn enemy, and Gorgo the eagle, who was raised by wild geese.
 Nils's adventures, as well as situations and individuals he encounters, teach him the importance of helping others and not to be selfish.
 In the course of the trip, Nils learns that if he can prove he has changed for the better, the tomte might be disposed to change him back to his normal size.